oscarvz/mcp-fundamentals/MIGRATION_GUIDE.md

 This document outlines the migration from `@modelcontextprotocol/sdk` with stdio transport to pure `mcp-lite` with HTTP transport only.

+## ✅ Migration Complete!

+All exercises have been successfully migrated to mcp-lite with HTTP transport.

 ## What We've Changed So Far

 ### 1. ✅ Created Shared Test Utilities